The 8 Best Izakaya Spots in North York

 Ranked by a combination of food quality, atmosphere, value, and social media buzz.
-All prices and details verified February 2026.
+All prices, addresses, and open/closed status verified May 2026 against Google Places.
 Looking for ramen instead?
 See our Best Ramen in North York guide.
 For a broader view, check the Best Restaurants in North York.

 Best Overall